 Gaura is a native of Mexico and Texas, and its Spanish name translates as “superb”.
-It is an attractive, drought-resistant shrub that does well in a sunny setting with light, well-drained soil.
+It is an attractive, drought-resistant shrub.
+Gaura does well in a sunny setting with light, well-drained soil.

-In its original native form, it grows to a height of three feet tall and spreads to be about three feet wide.
-In climates that offer less sun, it may be a bit smaller, but it can still do quite well if you make sure it gets as much full sun as possible and provide good, airy soil type.
+In its original native form, it grows to a height of 36″ inches tall and spreads about three feet wide.
+In climates offering less sun, it may be a bit smaller.
+But, Gaura can still do quite well if given as much full sun as possible and provided good, airy soil.

 This easy-care plant is available in several varieties.
 It makes a beautiful addition to almost any garden.
-In this article, we will discuss the care of Gaura and share some ideas on how to use this cheery plant to best effect.
-Read on to learn more.
+Let’s look at the care of Gaura and share some ideas on how to use this cheery plant to best effect.

 The Right Variety Adds A Fresh Look To Your Summer Garden

-Not only does this attractive herbaceous perennial add its own beauty and charm to your landscape, but it also attracts butterflies for added flower color and interest from late spring through fall.
+This attractive herbaceous perennial adds its own beauty and charm to your landscape.
+It attracts butterflies for added flower color and interest from late spring through fall.

 There are about 20 species of Gaura perennial plants like the Gaura Belleza Dark Pink.
 All are comprised of perky dark green foliage and attractive, billowy flowers.
 Popular varieties include: